Joshua Houston

+Joshua Houston (c.
+1822 – 1902) was an American businessperson, politician, and community leader.
+He had been born enslaved.
+He helped establish the Bishop Ward Normal and Collegiate Institute.

+Early life and career

-Joshua Houston (1822–1902) was born into slavery in 1822 on the Perry County, Alabama plantation owned by Temple Lea and Nancy Moffette Lea, parents of Margaret Lea Houston.
+Joshua Houston was born into slavery in about 1822 on the Perry County, Alabama plantation owned by Temple Lea and Nancy Moffette Lea, the parents of Margaret Lea Houston.
 When Margaret married Sam Houston, Joshua moved to Texas with the newlyweds.

-Joshua traveled with Sam Houston and worked on the construction of Raven Hill in Huntsville, Texas.
+Houston traveled with Sam Houston and worked on the construction of Raven Hill in Huntsville, Texas.
 He became educated and was elected to local public offices.
 He had three wives and was the father of eight children, including Samuel Walker Houston.

-Joshua was a Texas delegate at the 1884 Republican National Convention.
-He helped establish the Bishop Ward Normal and Collegiate Institute.
+He helped establish the Bishop Ward Normal and Collegiate Institute in Huntsville, Texas, founded in 1883.
+Houston was a Texas delegate at the 1884 Republican National Convention in Chicago.

 Sam Houston slaves

-The story of Sam Houston freeing his slaves before his 1863 death, in particular Joshua, has been passed down through history, and is recounted in various books.
+The story of Sam Houston freeing his slaves before his 1863 death, in particular Joshua Houston, has been passed down through history, and is recounted in various books.
 In From Slave To Statesman, author Patricia Smith Prather depicts Houston reading a newspaper story to his slaves in the fall of 1862, about Abraham Lincoln's September 1862 Emancipation Proclamation, telling them they would all be free as of January 1, 1863.
 The Emancipation Proclamation was not announced in Texas until June 1865, Juneteenth, two months after Robert E. Lee surrendered at Appomattox.

 In 1861, the Texas legislature amended its Constitution of 1845, making it illegal to free slaves in the state.